saethrej/ego-speed-estimation/README.md

 ```

 ### Pre-Processing the comma2k19 Dataset
-The comma2k19 dataset consists of 2019 video sequences, each of 1 minute length, captured at 20 fps, and thus denote a sequence of 1200 frames.
+The comma2k19 dataset consists of 2019 video sequences, each of 1 minute length, captured at 20 fps, and thus denote sequences of 1200 frames.
 The raw videos are provided as `.hevc` files, which cannot be directly read with standard libraries such as `torchvision`.
 Moreover, the vehicle's speed data has a higher temporal resolution than the camera's frame rate.

 We thus provide three auxiliary scripts: (a) converts the input videos to `.mp4` files, (b) crops the initial frames to remove static elements such as the front of the car's cockpit and further resize them to 290 x 118 pixels, and (c) extracts the correct speed values at each video frame.
 To run the scripts use the following commands: